 Freezer food is incredibly convenient.
 Grab it out of the freezer, heat it up, eat it up, simple as that.
 However, most products available in supermarkets are loaded with an unnecessary amount of sodium and fat!
 You don’t need that in your life.
 You can take control of what you’e actually putting in your body (and save some money along the way) by spending a little time to making your own frozen meals!
 It’s actually not hard at all, and the work you put in now will pay off throughout the week.
 We dove into the Food Monster App and found some awesome recipes for you to get started with on your frozen food adventure.

 A dal usually refers to a soup-esque dish made from lentils – a staple food of South Asian countries – that are loaded with protein and fiber to keep you full all night long.
 Warming, hearty, and creamy, it’s the perfect winter dish.
-This Curried Green Lentil Dal With Sweet Potatoes and Mushrooms is super inexpensive and takes little to no prep to create.
+This Curried Green Lentil Dal With Sweet Potatoes and Mushrooms recipe by Logan Dunn and Lexus Osman is super inexpensive and takes little to no prep to create.
 So good, and so easy to freeze.

 The texture of the tofu and the flavor and consistency of the sauce in this recipe have been refined and perfected!
 Meaty, chewy tofu in a thick, savory sauce.
-This vegan spin of Hamburger Helper is a great freezer choice!
+Tara Binder‘s vegan spin of Hamburger Helper is a great freezer choice!

 This Sweet Potato and Sage Lentil Shepherd’s Pie is a complete meal!
 You have your protein/base made of tender lentils and yummy, filling sweet potatoes on top.
 This is great to make on a Sunday evening, and store it in the freezer for easy dinner.

 Making the perfect veggie meatball is an art and the secret is seasoning.
-These Swedish Mushroom Meatballs are blended with fragrant onions, garlic, nutritional yeast for cheesiness, Sriracha, savory liquid aminos, and a few other spices.
+These Swedish Mushroom Meatballs by the Cruelty Free Family are blended with fragrant onions, garlic, nutritional yeast for cheesiness, Sriracha, savory liquid aminos, and a few other spices.
 After being formed and baked until crispy, these meatballs are tossed in a creamy cashew sauce which tastes amazing over mashed potatoes, noodles, or rice.
 These are a great choice to freeze and have ready for your perfect lunch or diner.
 Delicious!